-Through its property evaluation efforts, Amarc has acquired, by option agreement, the Newton gold-copper property located in south-central BC.
+Through its property evaluation efforts, Amarc has acquired by option agreement, the Newton gold-copper property located in south-central BC.
 In late 2009, the Company completed a successful discovery drill program at Newton.
-In addition, Amarc has acquired, by staking, a 100% interest over approximately 3,300 square kilometres in the prospective Plateau Gold-Copper Belt, which extends both to the south and to the northwest from the Newton property.
+In addition, Amarc has acquired by staking, a 100% interest over approximately 3,300 square kilometres in the prospective Plateau Gold-Copper Belt, which extends south and northwest from the Newton property.

 Figure 1.
-Location of Amarc's Newton project.
+Location of Amarc's Newton property and Plateau Gold-Copper Belt